 Pack your Emergency Go Bag accordingly to fit you or your family’s needs (i.e. baby items, medical supplies, pets, etc.).
 Oh, and don’t forget your RV keys so you can get back in after the storm.

 It’s also necessary for you to have your getaway vehicle full of fuel and stocked with essential roadside emergency gear should you need to pull over for severe weather safety or breakdown.
+Also, it would be a good idea to know exactly where your first aid kit is.

-Helpful Severe Weather Preparation Timelines
+Helpful Severe Weather Emergency Preparation Timelines

 We put together two different timelines with added measures to prepare for any severe weather.